 This course is an extension of Digital Photography I, focusing primarily on the software and some hardware required for the output of digital images.
-Adobe Photoshop and QuarkXPress are the software that will be emphasized.
+Adobe Photoshop and QuarkXPress are the software that will be emphasi ed.
 Adobe Illustrator will also be introduced and some output devices such as inkjet and laser printers will be explored.
-Storage media such as the writeable CD, DVD and the ZIP disk will serve as "working portfolios" from which the final portfolio of manipulated digital images will be printed.
+Storage media such as the writeable CD, DVD and the ZIP disk will serve as working portfolios from which the final portfolio of manipulated digital images will be printed.

-Pre- or Corequisite: HUA131
+Pre- or Corequisi e: HUA131